Skip to main content

 A young man is sitting in an armchair patting a dog.
 He is wearing prosthetic lower legs.

-One of Commissioner Gauntlett’s term goals is to increase access to accessible housing for people with disability.
+One of Commissioner Gauntlett’s term goals was to increase access to accessible housing for people with disability.
 Under the United Nations Convention on the Rights of Persons with Disabilities (CRPD), people with disability have the right to an adequate standard of living on an equal basis to others and the right to fully participate in all aspects of life.
 Through the accessible housing project, the Commission aims to address the gap between the limited supply of accessible housing, and the demand that exists from people with disability.
 To achieve this goal, the Commission has entered into a partnership with Monash University’s Urban Lab, within the Department of Architecture, Faculty of Art Design and Architecture (Monash).

 Background to the project